-During the coronavirus pandemic, North Tyneside Council adult social care services will continue caring for and supporting some of the most vulnerable residents who depend on us in the changing and challenging circumstances.
+During the coronavirus pandemic, North Tyneside Council adult social care services will continue caring for and supporting our most vulnerable residents who depend on us in the challenging and changing circumstances.

 We are responding to the issues we face around coronavirus and looking after you and your family, as well as our own families.
 It remains our highest priority to care for vulnerable adults, the frail, elderly and our communities.

 Adult social care services are following up to date Government guidance in relation to COVID-19.
 Our service providers have business continuity plans in place to respond and adapt to the changing picture COVID-19 presents.